universalbit-dev/HArmadillium/vip.md

-##### Configuring an upstream block in Nginx or Apache with 4 nodes instead of a single Virtual IP (VIP) can work in some scenarios, but it is not an ideal configuration for a High Availability (HA) cluster for the following reasons:
+##### Configuring an upstream block in Nginx or Apache with 4 nodes instead of a single Virtual IP (VIP) can work in some scenarios, but it is not an ideal configuration for a High Availability (HA) cluster.

 ### **Why Using a Single VIP is Preferred**
 1. **Load Balancing with a VIP**: